peteroupc/peteroupc.github.io/randomfunc.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-Discusses many ways applications can do randomization and sampling from an underlying (pseudo-)random number generator and includes pseudocode for many of them.
+**Abstract:** Discusses many ways applications can do randomization and sampling from an underlying (pseudo-)random number generator and includes pseudocode for many of them.

+**2020 Mathematics Subject Classification:** 68W20.

 <a id=Introduction></a>
 ## Introduction